Philip-Owen/show-commands-to-JSON/readme.md

 `status_to_JSON_textfile` reads the output from a .txt file within the folder and converts it to JSON.

 `status_to_JSON_textfile` utilizes Netmiko to SSH to a device, run the show command, and then convert the results to JSON.

+`status_to_JSON_node` uses Node.js to read the output from a .txt file within the folder and converts it to JSON.